 As i come to the end of my first of the places, i remember some things that i can never forget of my Coorg Trips.

 The way we prepared for the trip for the first time is quite memorable.
-Everything was bought in Bangalore including alcohol and we had actually taken the bottles to office and placed in the236 office reception.
+Everything was bought in Bangalore including alcohol and we had actually taken the bottles to office and placed in the office reception.
 There were people peeping inside the bags and asking us if we were going to Coorg just for boozing.

 There is this guy, one of my ex - colleague who is a chain smoker.
 I mentioned that we boozed a lot.
 I was scared to see him that day.
 He smoked somewhere around 70 cigarettes during the one night we were there in Coorg.
 I cant forget this guy.